 While the U.S. Navy is eyeing a smaller Littoral Combat Ship (LCS) fleet than previously envisioned, the ships could still offer greater aviation support potential.
 Navy officials say the program of record still calls for 52 ships, but they acknowledge the Pentagon is considering reducing that acquisition by as many as 20 because of budgetary and other concerns.
 Sources familiar with the program say Navy officials privately have indicated they could accommodate future fleet plans with a ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Possible Smaller LCS Fleet Seen With Bigger Aviation Punch".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Possible Smaller LCS Fleet Seen With Bigger Aviation Punch".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.